riveSunder/carle/index.md

 CARLE is formulated as a reinforcement learning environment for binary CA grid universes.
 Although it follows RL patterns, it doesn't provide a non-zero reward of done signal on it's own, that task is left as an exercise to participants.

 The action space is 32x32 and is expected to take binary values: 1 to toggle the cell at each location and 0 to leave it alone.
 The observation space is nominally 64x64 but can be adjusted by changing `env.height` and `env.width`, and may be changed in the final training and/or test environments.
 Observations are provided as Nx1xHxW tensors, and actions are expected in the same format.
 Notably, N can be greater than 1 when training and this allows for many CA universes to be updated in parallel, this is adjusted by changing the `env.instances` variable.

+CA grids represent the surface of a toroid, _i.e._ the unverse wraps around on itself like Pac-Man.

 ## Timeline